 High school students are at a high risk of getting a meningococcal infection because they spend a lot of time close together.

-For more information on meningococcal infection see You've Got What?
+For more information, see You’ve Got What? on You've Got What?

 Meningococcal infection can cause